Peruzal/xamarin-forms-guide/docs/navigation/hierachical-navigation.md

 await Navigation.PushAsync(new MoviesPage());
 ```

-The will add the MoviesPage to the stack and navigate to it.
+This will add the MoviesPage to the stack and navigate to it.

 ## Popping a Page